 A different perspective on Vietnam’s economy and doing business in Vietnam.
 Make sure to subscribe.

 Average salaries in Vietnam vary by sector but in general Vietnam has a reputation for abundant, relatively low cost labour.
-This has been instrumental to its rise as a key global manufacturing hub.

 This article discusses the average salary in Vietnam and provides a glimpse into what firms can realistically expect to pay their staff when starting a business in Vietnam.

-Average salary in Vietnam by sector
+Average monthly salary in Vietnam by sector

 The General Statistics Office of Vietnam keeps track of the average salary in Vietnam and reports quarterly on updates and changes.